 What is acupuncture?

 Acupuncture is an ancient medical practice, originating in China more than 2,000 years ago.
-It uses metal needles to stimulate anatomical points, often with the addition of manual manipulation, heat or electrical stimulation.
-Some practitioners use lasers instead of needles to stimulate the anatomical points.
+It uses metal needles to stimulate points in the body, often with the addition of manual manipulation, heat or electrical stimulation.
+Some practitioners use lasers instead of needles to stimulate the acupuncture points.

 While acupuncture does appear to help in the treatment of some conditions, the theory of acupuncture is not able to be explained by current medical science.
 It is considered a complementary therapy.

 Is acupuncture effective?